Mike and Sally’s Baranof Wilderness Lodge has an incredibly high client return rate, which speaks volumes about their service, and experience.

 Getting to Baranof Wilderness Lodge

-On the day preceding your arrival into Baranof Lodge, you will need to make arrangements to overnight in the historically rich town of Sitka, in southeast Alaska.
+On the day preceding your arrival into Baranof Lodge, you will need to make arrangements to overnight in the historically rich town of Juneau, in southeast Alaska.

-There are three flights a day into Sitka from Seattle - any one of them will work, depending on how much time you wish to spend exploring the town.
-A remote burg of 7,000 people, Sitka survives on its tourist
+There are typically a few flights a day into Sitka from Seattle - any one of them will work, depending on how much time you wish to spend exploring the town.
+Juneau is the capitol city of Alaska, and also depends on its

 Lodging at Baranof Wilderness Lodge